Surface pattern and interior designer and Leeds Arts University alumna Charlotte Beevor graduated in 2014.

-Life has been busy for Charlotte since finishing her course.
+Life has been busy for Charlotte since finishing her degree in Printed Textiles & Surface Design.
 Almost immediately after graduating she won a host of awards for her distinctive, colourful textiles, including the prestigious BDC New Designer of the Year Award 2014 at New Designers in London, the Lululemon Athletica Prize at Texprint and the Texprint Award for Colour followed soon after.

 As a part of her Lululemon Athletica award Charlotte was given the opportunity to take up a paid three-month internship at the Lululemon Athletica headquarters in Canada, and for the next few months found herself working in Italy, New York and Vancouver, however rather than accept a job with an established company, she took the brave step to go it alone and created her own brand.
-She has worked on collaborations with Surface View and Sofa.com, and more recently has produced exclusive designs for Hillarys Blinds.
+She has worked on collaborations with Surface View, Sofa.com, Hillary's Blinds and Made.com.
 We caught up with her to find out how things have been going so far:

 After having the opportunity to work for an established company, what influenced you to start up on your own and what challenges have you experienced?